pingswept/design-for-fab/content/_index.md

 ![](/img/daetz-mulcahy-crane-2023-05.mov)
 ![](/img/building-cranes-late-at-night-2023-05.jpg)

-Below are puzzle balls built by teams of 3 or 4 people.
+Some years, we build Perplexus-like puzzle balls in teams of 3 or 4 people.
 This seems like an exercise in CAD and 3D printing, but it's actually about collaboration.

 ![](/img/puzzle-balls-2023-cropped.jpg)
 ![](/img/puzzle-balls-2023-closeup.jpg)